AhmedShola324/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - 7-last_digit: the function here prints the last digit of a number
 - 8-24_hours: the function here prints time in a day
 - 9-times_table: the function here prints the times table from 0-9
+- 10-add: the function returns the addition of two integers
-- 10-print_to 98: prints the natural numbers from the argument to 98
+- 11-print_to 98: prints the natural numbers from the argument to 98